 I liked what I saw, but then again, I’m easy.
 I really need to do more of a controlled shoot-out between my standards and some outliers: Diafine, Rodinal, HC-110, and maybe throw in Dektol, D-76, Atomal 49 (note to self).

-Adox recommends the film for sheet films for accutance and edge effects, fine-grain miniature and roll film for the same, and for zone system work.
+Adox recommends the developer for sheet films for accutance and edge effects, fine-grain miniature and roll film for the same, and for zone system work.
 So my use wasn’t the developer’s strong suit (according to the manufacturer) anyway.
 Oh well.
 Dektol’s a paper developer, and I’ve used that to develop Tri-X.